-Certain regulatory items, including those discussed below, impacted the Company's revenues, results of operations, or cash flows for the six month period ended June 30, 2011.
+Certain regulatory items, including those discussed below, have impacted the Company's revenues, results of operations, or cash flows for the nine months ended September 30, 2011.
 In some cases, retail customer prices were affected, as authorized by the OPUC, while in other instances, the Company may have deferred the related expenses or benefits as regulatory assets or liabilities, respectively, for later amortization and inclusion in customer prices, pending OPUC review and authorization.

-• General Rate Case - Effective January 1, 2011, the OPUC approved an increase in PGE's annual revenues of \$65 million, which represented an approximate 3.9% overall increase in customer prices, and included a reduction in NVPC of \$35 million.
+General Rate Case - Effective January 1, 2011, the OPUC approved an increase in PGE's annual revenues of \$65 million, which represented an approximate 3.9% overall increase in customer prices, and included a reduction in NVPC of \$35 million.

 The OPUC also approved a tariff that provides a mechanism for future consideration of customer price changes related to the recovery of the Company's remaining investment in the Boardman generating plant over a shortened operating life.
-The Company anticipates ceasing coal-fired operation at Boardman in 2020, consistent with revised rules adopted by the Oregon Environmental Quality Commission in December 2010 and approved by the EPA and published in the Federal Register in July 2011.
+The Company plans to cease coal-fired operation at Boardman at the end of 2020, consistent with revised rules adopted by the Oregon Environmental Quality Commission in December 2010 and approved by the EPA in June 2011.

-Pursuant to the tariff, in April 2011, the Company submitted an advice filing to the OPUC requesting recovery of increased depreciation expense reflecting a change in the retirement date of Boardman from 2040 to 2020.
-The OPUC approved the filing with new prices effective July 1, 2011, which provides an incremental revenue requirement for the last six months of 2011 estimated at approximately \$8 million.
-An automatic adjustment clause feature allows for annual updates to the revenue requirements with revised prices to take effect each January 1.
+Pursuant to the tariff, the OPUC approved recovery of increased depreciation expense reflecting a change in the retirement date of Boardman from 2040 to 2020, with new prices effective July 1, 2011, which provides an incremental revenue requirement for the last six months of 2011 estimated at approximately \$8 million.
+The tariff provides for annual updates to the revenue requirements with revised prices to take effect each January 1.

-- Power Costs Pursuant to the AUT process, PGE submitted an updated forecast of 2012 power costs to the OPUC in July 2011.
-The forecast indicated an approximate 1.0% decrease in customer prices.
-As part of the regulatory review process, the forecast will be further updated during the year and finalized in November with new prices, as approved by the OPUC, effective January 1, 2012. - Renewable Resource Costs Pursuant to a renewable adjustment clause mechanism (RAC), PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
-The Company may submit a filing to the OPUC by April 1st each year, with prices to become effective January 1st of the following year.
-The Company did not submit a RAC filing in April 2011 as it does not expect to have an approved renewable resource addition that would be placed into service during 2011.
+- Power Costs Pursuant to the AUT process, PGE annually files an estimate of power costs for the following year.
+On November 2, 2011, the OPUC issued an order on the 2012 AUT resulting in an estimated 1% decrease in customer prices.
+The new prices will be finalized in mid-November and will become effective January 1, 2012. - Renewable Resource Costs Pursuant to a renewable adjustment clause mechanism (RAC), PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
+The Company may submit a filing to the OPUC by April 1st each year, with prices expected to become effective January 1st of the following year.
+The Company did not submit a RAC filing in April 2011 as it does not anticipate an approved renewable resource addition would be placed into service during 2011.